yedlosh/navsys-backend/README.md

 HOST=0.0.0.0
 #Port - Defaults to 3000
 PORT=3000
-#Address of FIND service URL - REQUIRED
+#Address of FIND service - REQUIRED
 FIND_SERVER_URL=https://ml.internalpositioning.com
 #Group which should be used for FIND service - REQUIRED
 FIND_SERVER_GROUP=groupname